Assessments are common in the legal recruitment process. In this Step we look at what you could be asked to do, and how you should prepare.

 - Personality tests or questionnaires - insights into your personality traits, motivations and preferred working style.

 - Situational judgement tests - how you respond in common sense situations.

 Activity – Example Assessment Task

 Download this example assessment task to practice for assessment centres.

 At my interview I have to do a psychometric test.
 What can I do to prepare?

 I get nervous when speaking in public.
 How do I cope with delivering a 5 minute presentation?

 Not everyone is gifted with natural confidence and public speaking ability, but it’s something you can improve.
 Come and see our Employability Team for advice on presenting and dealing with nerves.
-During your course you will get used to presenting back to your fellow students.
+During your studies you will get used to presenting back to your fellow students.